leonawicz/CommCharts4/docs/md/02_historical.md

 There is no notion of variability across multiple runs or versions of CRU data here.
 Variation is limited to that across years whereas for the climate model outputs it is across years and models.
 On the other hand, variability is increased because the inter-annual variability across 30 years of data is more than that among 10 years of data.
+This last point is by no means necessarily true, but happens to be the case here.

 As the plot shows, this leads to error bars for CRU to be comparable to those shown for the decadal model outputs.
 This also hints at why data of different temporal scales should not be directly compared without careful consideration of which properties of the data are comparable and which are not.